kader009/kader009/README.md

 ### 💬 Let's Connect!
 - Curious about something?
 Feel free to ask me anything! 💬✨
 - 📫 Want to get in touch?
-Check out my [GitHub bio](https://github.com/kader009/kader009) for more details 📬📱
+Check out my [GitHub bio](https://github.com/kader009/kader009) for more details if you want 📬📱

 ### 🎬 Fun Fact
 - I'm a huge movie buff! 🎬🍿